afiefsky/birthday-reminder/README.md

 ## Postman Collection

-You can use the provided Postman Collection (v2.1) to test the API endpoints easily.
+You can use the provided Postman Collection (v2.1) to test the API endpoints.

 ### Steps: